ResursBank/ecom2/qa/phpcs/Resursbank/README.md

 **Rules:**
 - Must have exactly one blank line after `<?php`
-- Copyright notice must be a doc comment block
+- Copyright notice must have the correct information on each line.
-- Copyright text must match exactly
+- Copyright must be a docblock.
+- Must have exactly one blank line after the copyright notice.